Skip to main content

 Timur Weber / Pexels

+You won’t find Basic Economy on this flight.
 The aircraft is equipped with 67 business class seats and 94 premium economy class seats to ensure passengers are comfortable on long flights.
-There is no economy class seating available.
-With that being said, of course, the world’s longest flight doesn’t come cheap.
+There is no economy-class seating available.
+Of course, the world’s longest flight doesn’t come cheap.

-Premium economy fares can start around $2,700 roundtrip, while business class can reach over $6,600.
-Due to high demand, premium cabin fares on peak dates can even enter the five-digit territory.
+As you might expect, the world’s longest flight comes with a hefty cost.
+Premium economy fares can start at around $2,700 roundtrip, while business class fares can reach over $6,600.
+Due to high demand, premium cabin fares can enter the five-digit territory on peak dates.
 But for many travelers, the nonstop convenience and added comforts make the world’s longest flight worth the premium price tag.

 Kelly Baker